 Since we started five years ago, we have grown and we manage our own deliveries and now are combining the Days for Girls kits with our work.
 We have realised that unless we keep the girls in school then they will not have the possibility of breaking the cycle of poverty, early marriage and childbirth.
 When women are given an education it builds stronger and sustainable communities.
 Education, and staying in school irrespective of the time of the month, is the key to making real and sustainable change.

 Who we are:

 We are as varied as women everywhere… we are mothers, grandmothers, married or single women …. we are stay at home, retired, working or professionals …… we are your neighbour, your friend, your boss or your colleague.
 Essentially we are a group of Canberra based women with a passion to be involved with something sustainable to make a difference to girls around the world.
 It is practical and a special way to help girls feel valued and special.
 We are on facebook and we welcome you to join our page.

 We sew, we cut, we donate, we promote, we lobby, we fundraise, we all give in many varied ways which are all important to the success of our group.
 Our diversity makes us strong.
 Every person has their own skills and we use those skills to produce dresses and Days for Girls Packs which change lives.

-Each dress is made of quality fabric and sewn very well, to withstand washing in rivers and wearing by several girls in the family.
+Each dress and pair of shorts is made of quality fabric and sewn very well, to withstand washing in rivers and wearing by several girls in the family.
 The intent is that the dress is always a gift, donated and free, and therefore we are careful to ensure that the dresses go to children who really need them.
 We have a criteria to make sure that this is honoured, the criteria is here.
-Most dresses go to orphanages, schools and associations who work with girls in need, we are careful to ensure, as much as possible, that they are never sold.
+Most clothing goes to orphanages, schools and associations who work with girls in need, we are careful to ensure, as much as possible, that they are never sold.

 Donations and status: